activisthandbook/activisthandbook/articles/organising/facilitating.md

 -   Keeping the meeting focussed on one item at a time until the issue is resolved.
 This can be helped by clarifying and summarising points, and checking for agreement in order to make clear decisions.

 -   Introducing facilitation tools where appropriate, e.g. ideastorms to help people come up with creative ideas, or small group conversations to increase participation.
-See [**Meeting Tools**](https://www.seedsforchange.org.uk/meeting-tools) below.

 Sometimes facilitation will involve helping the group address conflict, or reach agreement on a difficult decision.
-See our [**Consensus Decision Making resources**](https://www.seedsforchange.org.uk/resources#consensus) for a suggested process.

 ## **Facilitation skills**